 Emphysema and another lung condition known as chronic bronchitis (persistent cough with phlegm) are both features of a common lung disease called chronic obstructive pulmonary disease (COPD).
 Emphysema is generally caused by cigarette smoking or long-term exposure to certain industrial pollutants or dusts.
 Complications of emphysema can include pneumonia, collapsed lung and heart problems.

 Emphysema and another lung condition known as chronic bronchitis (persistent cough with phlegm) are both features of a common lung disease called chronic obstructive pulmonary disease (COPD).

-Emphysema is generally caused by cigarette smoking or long-term exposure to certain industrial pollutants or dust.
-A small percentage of cases are caused by the inherited disorder alpha-1-antitrypsin deficiency.
-While damaged airways don’t regenerate and there is no cure, COPD is preventable and treatable.
+Emphysema is generally caused by cigarette smoking or long-term exposure to certain industrial pollutants or dusts.
+A small percentage of cases are caused by a familial or genetic disorder, alpha-1-antitrypsin deficiency.
+While damaged airways don’t regenerate and there is no cure, emphysema is preventable and treatable.